 Elisabet Paulson gift med Derecteur Wolf wirkat detta 1693 tilika med det öfriga wirkade i skåpet.

 Elisabet Paulson married to Director Wolf virkat this in 1693 together with the other virkade in the chest.

-In present-day usage, the Swedish word virka (cognate with the English ‘work’) designates the process of crocheting; virkat is its past tense and virkade refers to the product.
-Varying with time and place, it has named a number of other thread and yarn crafts.
-In fact, it is also a current specialized term for chain stitch embroidery done with a tambour needle.
-Elisabet Paulson clearly used it to designate the looping of her purse, and other historical sources corroborate that usage.
+In present-day usage, the Swedish word virka (cognate with the English ‘work’) designates the process of crocheting; virkat is its past tense, virkade refers to the product, and virkning is a general designation both for the craft and objects made by it.
+Varying with time and place, the same term has named a number of other thread and yarn crafts.

 Elisabet Paulson married to Director Wolf crocheted this in 1693 together with the other crochet in the chest.